zense/IIITB-StudentKit/docs/faq.md

   designed to support those who require financial assistance.
 Typical amount of these scholarships is 20K-60K (per year).

-5. **What is the criteria for scholarship at IIITB and what costs does it cover?**
+5. **What is the criteria for scholarship at IIIT Bangalore and what costs does it cover?**

   Scholarship amounts vary from year to year depending on the available